kks32/phd-thesis-template/README.md

 *   Support Libertine fonts + Math

 *   Scale the section sizes by an order when moving from a4paper to a5paper

+*   Support default option like a4paper, 12pt, etc., if not specified